Continued from Last Week's Post

 Option Compare Database Option Explicit Private A As New ClsTxtBtn_Dictionary Private Sub Form_Load() Set A.mfrm = Me End Sub

-- Open the Form in Normal View and try the TextBoxes and Command Buttons to test the LostFocus, After Update, and Command Button Clicks work as before.
+Open the Form in Normal View and try the TextBoxes and Command Buttons to test that the LostFocus, After Update, and Command Button Clicks work as before.

 Revised Code Segments.

-Since, all the three TextBoxes (Text2, Text4, and Text6) are enabled by the same set of Events (AfterUpdate & LostFocus) the Case statements can be clubbed into one line and can avoid duplication of Code as given below:
+Since all three TextBoxes (Text2, Text4, and Text6) are enabled by the same set of Events (AfterUpdate & LostFocus), the Case statements can be clubbed into one line and can avoid duplication of Code as given below:

 Select Case ctl.Name Case "Text2", "Text4", "Text6" Set T = New ClsText 'create new instance of Class Module Set T.p_frm = m_Frm 'pass Form Object Set T.p_txt = ctl 'pass the TextBox control T.p_txt.AfterUpdate = Evented ' enable AfterUpdate Event T.p_txt.OnLostFocus = Evented ' enable OnLostFocus Event 'Add ClsTxt Class Object as Dictionary Object Item D.Add ctl.Name, T 'TextBox Name as ItemKey, Class Instance as Item Set T = Nothing 'erase ClsText instance End Select